DavoBR/azure-functions-ibmmq-extension/README.md

 ## DevContainers

-When using devcontainers, three containers are started.
+When using 'devcontainers', four containers are started (see ./devcontainer/docker-compose.yml for nitty gritty).
-These containers are connected to same network:
+The containers are connected to same network:

-- a devcontainer with dotNet and the function runtime,
+- devcontainer: provides your prompt and tools (e.g. dotNet and Azure function core),
-- an IBM MQ container,
+- IBM MQ container: provides an IBM MQ dev instance
+- Azurite container: provides storage for Azure function core
-- an Azurite container (provides storage for the function)
+- generate-cert container: an init container only for creating fresh dev certificates

 Run the WebJobs sample in the devcontainer: